-Noah L. Schwartz is an associate in the Litigation Department and a member of the firm’s global Data Strategy & Security practice group.
-His practice focuses on incident response, crisis management and regulatory counselling.
-He counsels clients on preparedness for and responses to data security incidents, including ransomware attacks, transactional matters regarding privacy and data protection and on compliance with U.S. federal and state laws and regulations.
+Noah L. Schwartz is an associate in the Litigation Department and a member of the firm’s global Data Strategy & Security and National Security practice groups.
+His practice focuses on cybersecurity, crisis management and investigations.
+He counsels clients across a number of industries on preparedness for and responses to data security incidents, including ransomware attacks and other types of information security breaches, transactional matters regarding privacy and data protection and on compliance with U.S. federal and state laws and regulations.

 Mr. Schwartz joined Debevoise in 2021.
 From 2019 to 2021 he clerked for the Hon.
 Timothy M. Reif of the U.S. Court of International Trade.
 Mr. Schwartz received a J.D. from Columbia Law School in 2019, where he was a Harlan Fiske Stone Scholar.
 While in law school, he served as an intern with the KKR Global Institute and the U.S. Attorney’s Office for the Southern District of New York, and as a research assistant to former Deputy CIA Director Avril Haines and to Professor Zohar Goshen.